 My Utah Location Guide: I have spent hours searching for the perfect, most beautiful places in Utah Valley to take photos at.
 Location scouting is one of my favorite things to do, and when I have a vision for a photoshoot, I search until I find it.
 Basically, any kind of look you’re wanting, we can make it happen.
 You want a beach?
 Here in Utah?
 We have one.
 Lush gardens?
 Got it.
 I’ve compiled all of my favorite places onto one sheet to make it easy to find somewhere that calls to you so you can get somewhere awesome for your session.

 Timeline Planning: I like to sit down with both of you and help you guys plan your wedding day in a way that is going to 1) Provide a smooth experience for you and your fiancee, and 2) Schedule enough time to get all of the photos you want so I can really capture your vision!
-I do this by looking at what time the sun is setting on your wedding day, where you're having it, and by using my wedding experience to know how much time should be allotted for each event.
-Once you have it, feel free to do whatever you'd like with it!
+I do this by looking at what time the sun is setting on your wedding day, where you’re having it, and by using my wedding experience to know how much time should be allotted for each event.
+Once you have it, you can use it as a reference to plan your perfect day!

 Sneak Peek: All of my sessions AND weddings get a sneak peek within a week of their session!
-That's right, one week!!
+That’s right, one week!!
 This is one of my favorite features that my brides just loveeee.
 You get something good to post right after you get married to announce it!
 A sneak peek is 3-5 stunner images, edited and ready to go.
-Don't be confused, this is not your full gallery, but I love delivering sneak peeks so my clients can have something awesome to post right after their wedding!
+Don’t be confused, this is not your full gallery, but I love delivering sneak peeks so my clients can celebrate in style right after their wedding!

-Digital Gallery: My clients get all of their images delivered as high resolution JPGs in an online gallery.
-It's as simple as that.
+Digital Gallery: You get all of your images delivered as high resolution JPGs in an online gallery.
+It’s as simple as that.
 No buying digitals separately, or choosing your favorite 10 to download, your online gallery is yours to keep forever and to share with whomever you want!

 It can be difficult deciding where you put your priorities when it comes to your wedding day, but I encourage you to look at the “big picture” (haha, get it?).
 The most important thing is you and your future spouse!
 Whatever fits your needs, whatever makes you comfortable is going to be the best choice.

-I hope this post helped y'all out and made the process a bit easier!
-I honestly love becoming friends with all my clients, and if you'd like to talk about booking the Silver Package (or another one that fits your needs), just head over to my contact page and let me know!
+I hope this post helped y’all out and made the process a bit easier!
+I honestly love becoming friends with all my clients, and if you’d like to talk about your wedding day, just head over to my contact page and let me know!
 I would love to treat your out to some coffee or dessert so we can plan this together and check photographer off your list!

 Happy planning you guys!!